 Creativity is the capacity to transform new and abstract ideas into reality.
 It is the ability to perceive the world differently from others and to identify unfamiliar patterns that connect unrelated topics, to produce solutions.
 But how can you improve creativity to get new ideas?

 If you wish to solve an unknown problem, you need to become creative.
-But creativity is not a skill you learn at school, neither something you can learn in a seminary.
-Creativity is an ability intrinsic in humankind.
+But creativity is not a skill you learn at school, nor something you can learn in a seminary.
+Creativity is an ability intrinsic to humankind.
 Everybody owns it, but not anybody can apply it at its peak potential.

 You can train it, you can improve it, but you can’t learn it, and you don’t have to.
 There is no degree for creatives.
 Still, they change our world daily.

 Even if people are skeptical, creativity is not a distant star.
 Don’t assume you could never become creative and don’t surrender.
 That star is more reachable than you realize, so the first step to becoming a creative person is to understand how the creativity cycle works.

 The Creativity Cycle

 Creativity is inventing, experimenting, growing, taking risks, breaking rules, making mistakes, and having fun.— Mary Lou Cook

 I’ve dealt with creativity for many years.